Inherit Configurations in Atmos Stacks

 And finally,

-is processed, and it overridesderived-component-1
+derived-component-2is processed, and it overridesderived-component-1,base-component-1andbase-component-2

-variable was inherited from base-component-1
+Note that the hierarchical_inheritance_test variable was inherited from base-component-1 because it overrode the configuration

-from base-component-2
+from base-component-2.

 stack.yaml

-will be processed after base-component-1
+base-component-2 will be processed after base-component-1 and derived-component-1, and the hierarchical_inheritance_test variable

-will be inherited from base-component-2
+will be inherited from base-component-2:

 Variables for the component 'derived-component-2' in the stack 'tenant1-ue2-test-1':